-In two days, presentations about various aspects of reliability in system and product development will be presented and discussed.
+In two days, presentations about various aspects of reliability in system and product development were presented and discussed.
 Due to its impact and scale, the subject is particularly suited for a multidisciplinary and inter-company approach.
-The goal is to stimulate open discussions that might culminate in partnerships, whether or not in a European context.
+The goal was to stimulate open discussions that might culminate in partnerships, whether or not in a European context.

-The purpose of the seminar is to provide a forum for recognized experts from a wide variety of academia and industry, from component to data centre, from hardware to software, from experimental to numerical analysis, to express their opinions and share their thoughts on various trends and on how to cope with the significant challenges imposed by future requirements.
-It is expected that at the end of the seminar the attendees will conclude that collaboration in this field is mandatory to keep pace with future technological developments.
+The purpose of the seminar was to provide a forum for recognized experts from a wide variety of academia and industry, from component to data centre, from hardware to software, from experimental to numerical analysis, to express their opinions and share their thoughts on various trends and on how to cope with the significant challenges imposed by future requirements.

-The seminar delivers unique educational opportunities and networking and is perfectly suited for managers and technologists responsible for reliability and/or safety of components and systems.
-Additionally, thermal and mechanical designers and architects will benefit from the insights gained with respect to the accuracy that will be required for their experimental and numerical analyses.
+The seminar provided unique educational and networking opportunities and perfectly suited managers and technologists responsible for reliability and/or safety of components and systems.
+Additionally, thermal and mechanical designers and architects benefited from the insights gained with respect to the accuracy that will be required for their experimental and numerical analyses.

 9 & 10 May 2019

 René Raaijmakers, High Tech Institute

 Ronald Schop, Holland Innovative